Clemapfel/jluna/docs/manual.md

 ## The `unsafe` Library

-> Waning: Misuse of this part of jluna can lead to exception-less crashes, data corruption and memory leaks.
-Only user who are confident and familiar with C-style programs with no safety-nets are encouraged to employ these functions
+> **Waning**: Misuse of this part of jluna can lead to exception-less crashes, data corruption, and memory leaks.
+Only user who are confident and familiar with  handling raw memory with no safety-nets are encouraged to employ these functions

-So far, a lot of jlunas functionality was intentionally obfuscated to allow more novice users to use jluna in a way that is easy to understand and 100% safe.
+So far, a lot of jlunas internal workings were intentionally obfuscated to allow more novice users to use jluna in a way that is easy to understand and 100% safe.
 For some applications, however, the gloves need to come off.
 This section will detail how to surrender the most central of jlunas conceits: safety.
-In return, we get *optimal performance*, achieving overheads of 0 - 5% compared to the C-API, while some functions are actually faster than that native C-API functions.
+In return, we get *optimal performance*, achieving overheads of near 0% compared to the C-API, with some jluna functions actually being faster than their C-API counterpart.

-In line with the way this topic was pushed to the back of this manual, all of the not-safe functionality in jluna is inside the `jluna::unsafe` nested namespace.
+Most of these functions are contained in the `jluna::unsafe` namespace, constantly reminding users to be careful when using them.

 ### Unsafe Types

 Without `jluna::Proxy`, we reference Julia-side values through raw C-pointers.
-A C-pointer has a type, however there is no guarantee, only the assumption that whatever it is pointing to is actually of that type.
+While C-pointers do have a type, there is no guarantee that whatever the C-pointer is pointing to is actually of that type.

-The most used Julia pointer types are:
+The types of `unsafe` Julia pointers are:

 + `unsafe::Value*`
-  - a pointer to any Julia value, but not necessarily a value of type `Any`
+  - pointer to any Julia value, but not necessarily a value of type `Any`
 + `unsafe::Function*`
-  - a pointer to a callable Julia object, not necessarily a `Base.Function`
+  - pointer to a callable Julia object, not necessarily a `Base.Function`
 + `unsafe::Symbol*`
   - pointer to a `Base.Symbol`
 + `unsafe::Module*`